sfu/student-dashboard/docs/api/v1/users.md

 #### Usage notes

 The new bookmark will be merged with the user's existing bookmarks.
-The array of bookmarks is unique'd when saving; no duplicate bookmarks will be saved.
+Bookmark uniqueness is enforced at the database level; the combination of `user_id`, `stop`, `route`, and `destination` fields must be unique.

+The `destination` field is UPPERCASED when saving to the database.
+This is to ensure consistency with Translink's data, which always uses uppercase for the destination.

 The JSON payload must conform to the following schema: